kstensing/horiseon_webpage/README.md

 Welcome to the Horiseon webpage!

-Horison < file:///C:/Users/Stens/Desktop/horiseon_project/urban-octo-telegram/Develop/index.html /> (_add in link once I know where it is deployed_) is a webpage intended to provide information about SEO (search engine optimization.
+Horison < file:///C:/Users/Stens/Desktop/horiseon_project/urban-octo-telegram/Develop/index.html /> (_add in link once I know where it is deployed_) is a webpage intended to provide information about SEO (search engine optimization).

 ## Section 1: Search Engine Optimization